manish-garodia/manish-garodia/common/lib-cellar/procedures/hands-down-in-md/hands-down-in-md.md

 	<ins>Example</ins>
 	You _can_ **combine them** also

  - *Strikethrough* with two tildes like ~~this~~
-	Maybe, not showing for this repo but works ok on GIthub.
+	Maybe, not showing correctly in this lab but works fine on Github.

  - *Line breaks* or *soft enter*
 	Add 2 spaces or a backslash (`\`) at the end of the first line.